 But Hilde would not let that hold her back.
 She worked tirelessly and by the time she retired in 1956, the situation for women at work had improved.
 Her perseverance still looks impressive today.

 After giving a lecture at a medical conference in the US in 1969, Erika Böhni writes in her diary: "The lectures given by the two men before me were both very undistinguished.
 My lecture, in simple words and new images, was explosive.
 Everyone was pleased.
 Women told me in the women’s lavatory that they’d understood every word."

 Erika Böhni was not short of self-confidence.
 And rightly so – she played a key role in the development of the chemotherapeutic agent Bactrim and the broadband antibiotic Rocephin.
 These medicines combined have benefited many hundreds of millions of people, and are still on the WHO Model List of Essential Medicines.

 In 1987 she said this of her 33 years with Roche: "The high point was my research and development work on every aspect of the chemotherapeutic agent Bactrim.
 The mutually potentiating effect of the two active-ingredient components trimethoprim and sulfamethoxazole was something new and sensational at the time.
 People thought ‘Böhni's gone crazy’.
 Until other bacteriologists confirmed it.
 It was a fantastic, exciting time."

-In 106 countries, gender equality is still 100 years away.
+Gender equality is still 100 years away.
 This is the conclusion of the widely quoted Gender Gap Report by the World Economic Forum (WEF).
-Published in November 2017, the report analyses a total of 144 countries.
-Trailblazers like Iceland, Finland and Norway notwithstanding, the gender gap persists in every country.
+Published in 2019, the report analyses a total of 153 countries.
+Trailblazers like Iceland, Norway and Finland notwithstanding, the gender gap persists in every country.

 Where we stand at Roche